 Under the eIDAS Regulation, specifications for formatting advanced electronic signatures for PDF documents are set under PAdES.
 PAdES is the electronic signature design for PDF Advanced Electronic Signatures.

-Because PDF documents are capable of being stored for a long time, there’s a need to have tools available to ensure that electronically signed documents will remain valid for long periods too.
-Especially for important documents, the validity of the signature should remain, even if the signing key/certificate has expired or has been revoked, the issuing CA doesn’t exist anymore as well as if the cryptographic algorithms that were used to create the electronic signature are not trustworthy anymore.
+Because PDF documents can be stored for long periods of time, there is a need for tools to ensure that electronically signed documents can also be stored for long periods of time.
+The validity of the signature should be maintained even if the signing key/certificate has expired or been revoked, the issuing CA no longer exists, or the cryptographic algorithms used to create the electronic signature are no longer trustworthy.

 ETSI TS 103 172

 To counter such problems, several standards, like the ETSI Technical Specification ETSI TS 103 172 – Electronic Signatures and Infrastructures (ESI); PAdES Baseline Profile was set in place to define how to archive PDFs under the PAdES standard.

 PAdES Baseline Profile